givanse/givanse/site/articles-bodies/mvc-past-present-and-future.md

 <p>
   Today is common to see employment opportunities listing MVC as required knowledge.
-  Also, almost every web-related framework or library uses it as a sign of neat design and it is.
+  Also, almost every web-related framework or library uses it as a sign of neat design, and it is.
-  MVC has become a buzzword and is being used as a catchphrase; however, much misinterpretation surrounds it.
+  MVC has become a buzzword, and we generously spread it around; however, much misinterpretation surrounds it.
   Lack of clarity on this topic is a leading source of frustration when trying to learn new MVC tools.
-  So, where the confusion comes from?
+  So, from where does the confusion come?
 </p>

 ## Misconception